kapilgarg1996/roadrunner/README.md

 If you want to contribute to roadrunner by improving the feautures or by testing its features then you'll have to set it up on your machine.
 Though you can run it globally but i would prefer you do all the development inside `virtualenv` so that it doesn't pollute your global packages.

-Follow the steps as they are and you'll be good to use roadrunner
+Follow the steps as they are and you'll be good to use roadrunner.

 ### Installations